Security and Data Protection

 Service Role / function Location GDPR basis

-Firebase / Google Cloud Hosting, database (Firestore), Cloud Functions, Secret Manager, Cloud Storage EU (europe-west1) Contract (Art.
+Firebase / Google Cloud Hosting, database (Firestore), Cloud Functions, Secret Manager, Cloud Storage Cloud Functions, Hosting, Cloud Storage and Firestore: EU (europe-west1, Belgium).
+Firebase Authentication covered by Google Cloud DPA/SCC/DPF.
+Contract (Art.
 6.1.b); DPA included in Firebase terms

-Stripe Payment processing for Pro services; card data is never handled by Skolkoll USA (PCI DSS certified) Contract (Art.
-6.1.b); SCC; Stripe DPA
+Stripe Payment processing for Pro services; card data is never handled by Skolkoll Ireland (EU) primarily; some fraud-detection functions may involve Stripe US under SCC Contract (Art.
+6.1.b); Stripe DPA; SCC where needed

 Google Analytics 4 (GA4) Anonymous visit statistics; only loaded after consent USA Consent (Art.
 6.1.a); SCC; IP anonymisation enabled